tremor-rs/tremor-www/docs/reference/cli.md

 Run tremor script or query files against stdin or a json data archive, the data will be read from STDIN or an archive and written to STDOUT.

-This command supports limited execution of `troy` files but we recommend using `tremor server run` instead.
+This command supports execution of `troy` files but we recommend using `tremor server run` instead.

-This command can be very useful for interactive testing and debugging of `trickle` and `troy` source files during development.

 ```bash
 $ tremor run [<OPTIONS>] <SCRIPT>